 Headquartered in Edinburgh, Skyrora specialises in the development of launch vehicle technology, which aims to reduce the financial and resource costs of space launches.

-Skyrora also played a pivotal role in returning an iconic piece of aerospace history to the UK last year when it recovered the Black Arrow rocket; the UK’s first and only rocket to reach orbit.
+Skyrora also played a pivotal role in returning an iconic piece of aerospace history to the UK in 2019 when it recovered the Black Arrow rocket; the UK’s first and only rocket to reach orbit.

 Want to find out more?
 Find Skyrora here.

-Glasgow-based firm Clyde Space has cultivated a reputation as a world-leading developer and supplier of CubeSats (miniaturised satellites) and small satellite systems.
-While Glasgow was once renowned as the ‘shipyard of the empire’, Clyde Space is helping to forge a new era of manufacturing in the Glasgow area.
+Glasgow was once renowned as the ‘shipyard of the empire’, but AAC Clyde Space is helping to forge a new era of manufacturing in the Glasgow area.

-Founded in 2005 by Craig Clark, the firm has gone on to supply more than 1,000 subsystems for missions across the world and launched Scotland’s first ever satellite, UKube-1 in 2014.
+Founded in 2005 by Craig Clark, the firm has gone on to supply subsystems for missions across the world and launched Scotland’s first ever satellite, UKube-1 in 2014.

-In January 2018, Clyde Space was acquired by a Swedish commercial space firm AAC Microtec in a deal worth £26 million.
+In January 2018, AAC Clyde Space was acquired by a Swedish commercial space firm AAC Microtec in a deal worth £26 million.
 The company works alongside a host of international organisations, with clients including NASA, the US Air Force and the UK Space Agency.
-In 2017 alone, the company manufactured 60 satellites in Scotland.

 Want to find out more?
 Find Clyde Space here.